FangNYC/Neighborhood/README.md

 # Neighborhood
-For this project, I was responsible for scaling the backend of an existing airbnb clone built by another developer.
+This module displays information about the neighborhood of a rental listing.
+For this project, I was responsible for vertically and horizontally scaling the service to handle up to 1000 RPS with an average latency of under 500ms.

 <img src="https://github.com/Staybnb/Neighborhood/blob/master/Demo_Neighborhood_Staybnb_compressed.gif" width="65%" height="65%">